Jim-ZhenXue/acml-2016-website/pages/root/index.rst

 The conference calls for high-quality, original research papers in the theory and practice of machine learning.
 The conference also solicits proposals focusing on frontier research, new ideas and paradigms in machine learning.

-The conference proceedings will be published in The Journal of Machine Learning Research (JMLR): `Workshop and Conference Proceedings <http://jmlr.csail.mit.edu/proceedings/>`_ series.
+This year we are running **two publication tracks**: Authors may submit either to the **conference track**, for which the proceedings will be published as a volume of Journal of Machine Learning Research (JMLR): `Workshop and Conference Proceedings <http://jmlr.csail.mit.edu/proceedings/>`__ series, or to the **journal track** for which accepted papers will appear in a special issue of the `Springer journal Machine Learning <http://www.springer.com/computer/ai/journal/10994>`__.

 Speakers